 - Convulsive Seizures:

-- Doug Rattmann has one as a side effect of taking medication at too high a dosage.
+- Doug Rattmann once had one as a side effect of taking his medication at far too high a dosage.

 - Averted with Elizabeth Vance, who gets focal seizures as a child due to benign rolandic epilepsy.

 - Crazy Awesome / Crazy Enough to Work: The Borealis voyage.

 - Crouching Moron, Hidden Badass: The other personality constructs.
 And Atlas and P-body.

 - Sherri dies from fatal familial insomnia, an extremely rare and invariably fatal hereditary prion disease characterized by increasing insomnia leading to paranoia, panic attacks, phobias, and hallucinations, eventually culminating in a complete inability to sleep followed by a rapid loss of weight, and ending with dementia, complete unresponsiveness, and then death.
 Imagine the most awful you've ever felt from lack of sleep, and then imagine that feeling getting progressively worse for several months until you die.

 - Chell is threatened with horrific deaths on numerous occasions by GLaDOS.
 She never actually follows through — they're all Fake Kill Scares used to torture her.

 - Kiyomi Aguiar.

 - Ana Tavares, as a result of spending 18 years surviving in the harsh and alien-infested wastelands.

 - Dangerously Genre Savvy: Hugh Mullins.
 Very much so.
 Unfortunately.
 He's the kind of guy who would have a copy of the Evil Overlord List taped to his desk.